Skip to main content

 Stand-alone

-The stand-alone setup is configured out of the box with reasonable defaults, but please consult our configuration documentation for details, including the overview of common configuration changes.
+The stand-alone setup is configured out of the box with reasonable defaults, but please consult our configuration documentation for more details.

 Parent – Child